RetroMAE: Pre-Training Retrieval-oriented Language Models Via Masked Auto-Encoder: Related works

-Dense retrieval becomes increasingly popular in recent years.
-It represents query and document as embeddings within the same latent space, where the semantic relationship between query and document can be measured based on the embedding similarity.
-As a result, dense retrieval can be efficiently conducted leveraging approximate nearest neighbour search, like HNSW \cite{malkov2018efficient} and Product Quantization \cite{jegou2010product}.
-The encoding model, i.e., the dual encoder, is fundamental to the retrieval quality.
-With the progress of deep learning, the model architecture is being continuously evolving, from simple linear transformations \cite{huang2013learning} to CNNs \cite{shen2014latent}, RNNs \cite{kiros2015skip}, etc. The adventure of large-scale pre-trained language models, e.g., BERT \cite{Devlin2019BERT}, RoBERTa \cite{Liu2019Roberta}, T5 \cite{raffel2019exploring}, brings about a major leap-forward for dense retrieval.
-Thanks to the equipment of such big expressive models, the retrieval quality has been substantially enhanced \cite{karpukhin2020dense,luan2021sparse,lin2021pretrained}.
+Dense retrieval is widely applied to web applications, like search engines \cite{karpukhin2020dense}, advertising \cite{lu2020twinbert,zhang2022uni} and recommender systems \cite{xiao2022training}.
+It encodes query and document within the same latent space, where relevant documents to the query can be efficiently retrieved via ANN search.
+The encoding model is critical for the retrieval quality.
+Thanks to the recent development of large-scale language models, e.g., BERT \cite{Devlin2019BERT}, RoBERTa \cite{Liu2019Roberta}, and T5 \cite{raffel2019exploring}, there has been a major leap-forward for dense retrieval's performance \cite{karpukhin2020dense,luan2021sparse,lin2021pretrained}.

-One important feature about the pre-trained language models is that the pre-training tasks are highly differentiated.
-One common practice is the masked language modeling (MLM) as BERT \cite{Devlin2019BERT} and RoBERTa \cite{Liu2019Roberta}, where the masked tokens are predicted based on the rest of context.
-The basic MLM is extended by tasks like entity masking, phrase masking and span masking \cite{sun2019ernie,joshi2020spanbert}, which substantially contribute to the sequence labeling applications, such as entity resolution and question answering.
-Besides, tasks like auto-regression \cite{radford2018improving,yang2019xlnet} and sequence-to-sequence \cite{raffel2019exploring,lewis2019bart} are also utilized, where the pre-trained models can be better fit into NLG related applications.
-However, all these generic approaches focus on token-level language modeling, where the sentence representation capability is not effectively developed \cite{chang2020pre}.
-As a result, it usually calls for a large scale of labeled data \cite{nguyen2016ms,kwiatkowski2019natural} and sophisticated fine-tuning strategies \cite{xiong2020approximate,qu2020rocketqa} to guarantee the pre-trained models' performance on dense retrieval.
+The large-scale language models are highly differentiated in terms of pre-training tasks.
+One common task is the masked language modeling (MLM), as adopted by BERT \cite{Devlin2019BERT} and RoBERTa \cite{Liu2019Roberta}, in which the masked tokens are predicted based on their context.
+The basic MLM is extended in many ways.
+For example, tasks like entity masking, phrase masking and span masking \cite{sun2019ernie,joshi2020spanbert} may help the pre-trained models to better support the sequence labeling applications, such as entity resolution and question answering.
+Besides, tasks like auto-regression \cite{radford2018improving,yang2019xlnet} and Seq2Seq \cite{raffel2019exploring,lewis2019bart} are also utilized, where the pre-trained models are enabled to serve NLG related scenarios.
+However, most of the generic pre-trained models are based on token-level tasks, where the sentence representation capability is not effectively developed \cite{chang2020pre}.
+Thus, it may call for a great deal of labeled data \cite{nguyen2016ms,kwiatkowski2019natural} and sophisticated fine-tuning methods \cite{xiong2020approximate,qu2020rocketqa} to ensure the pre-trained models' performance for dense retrieval.